Italian Wedding Cookies w/ Sprinkles (Anginetti Recipe)

 Italian Wedding Cookies – Tips and Tricks

 - Use room temperature ingredients.
 Rest the eggs on the counter while you soften the butter.
-They will incorporate more evenly into the dough and give the treats a better texture.

-- Measure carefully.
-Stir the flour in the bag or container before spooning it into a measuring cup.
 Then, swipe a knife across the top to level it out.
-Over-measuring the flour will cause the Italian cookies to come out tough and dry.
+Over-measuring the flour will cause the Italian cookies to come out tough and dry. - Cold dough is best.
+If you find that itโs too soft to form into balls, chill it in the refrigerator in a large bowl for about 30 minutes first.

-- Prevent sticking.
+You will still need to chill it in the freezer after rolling it into balls or it wonโt hold its shape in the oven. - Prevent sticking.
 I highly recommend using a cookie scoop to portion out the dough.
-If you don’t have one, spray your hands with a little cooking spray before forming the balls.
+If you donโt have one, spray your hands with a little cooking spray before forming the balls.

-- Don’t like sprinkles?
+- Donโt like sprinkles?
 Roll the treats in powdered sugar instead.
-It’s just as delicious and is perfect for more elegant events.
+Itโs just as delicious and is perfect for more elegant events.

 Kitchen Tools You Will Need